werererer/japokwm/README.md

 # japokwm <img src="japokwm_logo.png" width="50" height="50">
 [![CircleCI](https://github.com/werererer/japokwm/actions/workflows/Test.yml/badge.svg)](https://github.com/werererer/japokwm/actions/workflows/Test.yml)

+"😫 Tired of your window manager playing boss with your windows?

-Japokwm is a dynamic tiling wayland compositor where you are able to create new layouts without the hassle of editing the source code.
-You just give it information about where windows go and it will handle stuff such as resizing all by itself --- Join the official subreddit www.reddit.com/r/japokwm or the [Discord channel](https://discord.gg/WpGjAU393M).
+Japokwm is a dynamic tiling Wayland compositor that makes it a breeze to create custom layouts with a simple configuration. 🪄 You define where windows should be, and Japokwm handles the rest, so you can sit back and relax. 😌"

+--- Join the official subreddit www.reddit.com/r/japokwm or the [Discord channel](https://discord.gg/WpGjAU393M). ---
 ## Features:
 - Gaps!
 - Damage Tracking